-In answer to this query, the Chasam Sofer first goes into a lengthy analysis of the mitzvah in which he cites the Chacham Tzvi, among others, who is of the opinion that one is only required to send away the mother bird but is not required to take the chicks.
-In his view, the Torah merely stated the word’s “vehabanim tikach lach – and the children take for you” as a segula – that in the merit of this mitzvahone will be blessed with children.
+The Chasam Sofer (Responsa, Orach Chayim 100) was once asked if a person could perform shiluach haken on Shabbos.
+In answering this query, he first analyzed the mitzvah at great length.
+Among others, he cites the Chacham Tzvi who maintains that a person is only required to send away the mother bird; he is not required to take the chicks.
+In his view, the Torah’s words, “vehabanim tikach lach – and take the children for you,” are a segula: In the merit of this mitzvah, one will be blessed with children.

-The Chasam Sofer also cites the Zohar (Tikunei Zohar, Tikuna 6, as cited by Responsa Chavos Yair, siman 67), which offers the following kabbalistic reason for the performance of this mitzvah.
-When one sends the mother bird away and then takes her young, one evokes feelings of compassion in the mother who by nature takes pity on her young.
-The mother bird’s merciful cry arouses Hashem’s compassion for His “young,” Bnei Yisrael, and causes Him to take pity on us.
+The Chasam Sofer also cites the Zohar (Tikunei Zohar, Tikuna 6, as cited by Chavos Yair 67), which offers the following kabbalistic reason for performing this mitzvah: Taking the young chicks evokes feelings of compassion in the mother bird, causing her to cry.
+This cry then arouses Hashem’s compassion for his young, Bnei Yisrael, causing Him to take pity on us.

-However, according to Zohar, one is prohibited from performing this mitzvah on Shabbos because beseeching Hashem for mercy is prohibited on Shabbos.
+According to the Zohar, one is prohibited from performing this mitzvah on Shabbos because doing so is a form of beseeching G-d for mercy, which is forbidden on Shabbos.

-The Chasam Sofer, however, offers another reason to prohibit performing the mitzvah on Shabbos.
-According to the Rambam (Hilchos Shechitah 13:5) the mitzvah entails grabbing the bird’s wing with one’s hand and causing it to fly away.
-Thus, according to the Rambam, sending away the bird on Shabbos is prohibited since one would violate the melachah of trapping – tzeidah.
-Even if one does not “trap” the bird, sending it away is still prohibited because the bird is muktzeh and the mitzvah of Shiluach HaKen does not override the prohibition of muktzeh.
+The Chasam Sofer offers another reason why the mitzvah shouldn’t be fulfilled on Shabbos.
+According to the Rambam (Hilchos Shechitah 13:5), the mitzvah entails grabbing the mother bird’s wing with one’s hand and causing it to fly away.
+Doing this deed on Shabbos, though, is forbidden due to the prohibition of tzeidah (trapping).
+Even if one argues that this deed doesn’t violate the prohibition of tzeidah, the bird is muktzeh and the mitzvah of shiluach haken does not override the prohibition of muktzeh.